 - Find a cosigner.
 Signing a loan is a risky proposition for the cosigner.
 He or she agrees to make all the payments if you fail to make them yourself.
 Generally, we recommend not cosigning loans, but married couples with joint finances are an exception.
 If your spouse is willing to cosign your loan, you might be able to get a personal loan.

 - Correct mistakes on your credit report.
-People with bad credit scores often will find mistakes on their credit report.
+People with bad credit scores often will find mistakes on their credit reports.
 You can report errors to the credit reporting bureaus and have your report fixed.
 If you’re not comfortable with the DIY approach to credit repair, consider hiring a reputable credit repair firm to help you.
 Once the errors are removed, your credit score should rise.

 - Reduce existing credit card debt.
 While you’re shopping for a personal loan, take steps to drive down your credit card debt.
 These can include reducing your credit card utilization ratio by using your debit card rather than your credit card.